 That is why when you see something that makes you feel angry, happy, sad, disgusted, and later you see an image that depicts the same, those raw feelings rush right back in your body as if you were there again.
-Although there is nothing in that graphic that is palpable, your body fabricates the emotion from the associated memory related to that visual.
+Although nothing in that graphic is palpable, your body fabricates the emotion from the associated memory related to that visual.

 Therefore, I believe you should absolutely create a vision board for yourself.
 When you sit down and work on your life vision and your long and short-term goals, you do so with emotion.
 You picture yourself having already accomplished that vision, and you allow those future feelings to inhabit your body.

 Attaching visuals will continuously keep you in that emotional state.
 They will serve not only as a visual memento but as an inspirational reminder, and I think that’s a marvelous thing to have.

 In addition, every time you try to picture your dreams, there’s always the danger of scaring yourself because those dreams seem too big, too impossible.
 That’s the problem with thinking too big, but vision boards can help minimize that effect.
 After all, if you managed to fit an entire vision on a board, it can’t be that impossible, can it?

 How To Create a Vision Board